Best OBD2 Scanner for DIY Auto Repair

 3. ArtiDiag 100 OBD2 Scanner

-TopDON ArtiDiag 100 is an all-system coverage; all make canner.
+TopDON ArtiDiag 100 is an all-system coverage, all-make canner.
 As a result, it has many functions and system coverage that you typically only get from dealer-level scanners.

 Can read and clear codes from all modules on a vehicle.
 Watch the demonstration on a Mercedes-Benz S Class.